|

 I

-impressed by Nina’s knowledge of the minutiae of the subject while
+by Nina’s knowledge of the minutiae of the subject while remaining

-opinion about every book, poem, or essay that we read, but she still encouraged
+about every book, poem, or essay that we read, but she still encouraged us to

-us to form our own views on every issue.
-I still remember our many discussions
+form our own views on every issue.
+I still remember our many discussions about

-about the depth of Tolstoy’s or Dostoevsky’s characters.
-I remember
+the depth of Tolstoy’s or Dostoevsky’s characters.
+I remember the heated debate

-the heated debate on whether or not a person like Raskolnikov could exist in
+on whether or not a person like Raskolnikov could

-the real world, I still disagree with Nina, and the majority of my class, but
+exist in the real world, I still disagree with Nina, and the majority of my

 In